 Still the King of Functionality: Magento

 It shouldn’t come as a surprise that this category goes to Magento.
-Its ability to customize the buyer’s experience and create unique, international storefronts is something you just can’t do in the same way with WooCommerce.
+Its ability to customize the buyer’s experience and create unique, international storefronts is something you just can’t do in the same way with WooCommerce – unless you invest in development.
 Moreover, with Adobe’s integrations weaving themselves into the Magento ecosystem, its functionality is only going to improve.

 Security for an ecommerce store is vital.
-Not only does it help prevent loss of customer PII, but it also ensures that merchants remain in compliance with the Payment Card Industry standards (PCI Compliance) needed to sell effectively online.
+Not only does it help prevent loss of customer Personally Identifiable Information (PII), but it also ensures that merchants remain in compliance with the Payment Card Industry standards (PCI Compliance) needed to sell effectively online.

 While both applications offer environments backed up by security teams and vigilant communities, WooCommerce suffers from one major disadvantage: WordPress.
 As a plugin, it is vulnerable to the same exploits as its parent application.
 In 2018, 57% of web application vulnerabilities identified were from WordPress.

-This doesn’t mean Magento has no problems of its own.
-In research conducted by Astra Security, 62% of Magento stores have at least one security issue.
-That’s still lower than the 73% of WooCommerce stores reported by EnableSecurity, but only by 10%.
-These are not complex vulnerabilities, but are easily detected using free automated tools.
+This doesn’t mean Magento doesn’t have problems of its own.
+In research conducted by Securi, 40% of Magento stores have at least one security issue.
+That’s much lower than the 73% of WooCommerce stores reported by EnableSecurity, but it’s still a sizable portion of live storefronts.
+And these are not complex vulnerabilities.
+Most of them could easily be detected using free automated tools.

 So why such large numbers?
-For many sites, it is because they are out of date.
-Clunky update processes or simply forgetting are two of the biggest reasons for security vulnerabilities across modern websites.
+For many sites, it’s because they are out of date.
+Clunky update processes or simply forgetting are two of the biggest reasons for security vulnerabilities across modern CMS.